How to Get a Plastic & Nylon Raw Materials Trading License in Dubai

 Step-by-Step Licensing Process

-Select business activity code 4752.91 and confirm the trading licence category with the free zone authority
+Select business activity code 4752.91 and confirm the trading license category with the free zone authority

 Submit your application along with passport copies of all shareholders and directors, a brief business plan or activity description, and proof of residential address

-Receive initial approval, typically within 3 to 7 working days, and proceed to pay the applicable licence and registration fees
+Receive initial approval, typically within 3 to 7 working days, and proceed to pay the applicable license and registration fees

-Receive your licence certificate, establishment card, and confirmation of visa eligibility
+Receive your license certificate, establishment card, and confirmation of visa eligibility

 Open a UAE corporate bank account to enable commercial transactions and commence trading operations